Riverchase Galleria: History

 In 2006, Belk acquired the Parisian store chain from Saks, Inc. The former Pizitz/McRae's location simultaneously became available for occupancy.
 The store had remained vacant since the 2005 closure of McRae's as a result of a lawsuit between the Pizitz family, which had retained ownership of the store real estate after its sale in 1987, and Saks Inc., which inherited the lease obligations of its defunct McRae's operation.
 As part of its merger of the Parisian stores into its operations, Belk closed its location in the original Macy's space and the Parisian store was renamed to Belk.
 The upper level of the former Pizitz/McRae's has since been converted to a Belk Home & Children's Store.

-On November 30, 2007, Nordstrom announced plans to open its first store in Alabama in the mall in 2012, in the anchor space first occupied by Macy's in 1987, Proffitt's in 2004, and Belk in 2006.
-The plans were cancelled in May 2009 after GGP filed for bankruptcy.
+On November 30, 2007, Nordstrom announced plans to open its first store in Alabama in the mall in 2012, in the anchor space first occupied by Macy's in 1987, Proffitt's in 2004, and Belk in 2006. but the store was never built after plans were canceled in May 2009.

 In July 2009, LEGO opened the first LEGO Brand Retail store in Alabama in the mall.
 The store occupies 2061 sqft and became one of the 32 LEGO Brand Retail stores nationwide upon its opening.

 On August 6, 2019, it was announced that Sears would be closing this location as part of a plan to close 26 stores nationwide.
 The store closed in October 2019.

 In February 2020 the LEGO store closed its location at the Riverchase Galleria.
 In May 2021, Belk closed its Home and Children location.
 In January 2022, Macy's announced the closure of its store at Colonial Brookwood Village.
 Thus, the Galleria was not only the first mall in Alabama with a Macy’s but also the last remaining mall in Alabama with a Macy’s.
+On August 13, 2024, it was announced that Macy's location is listed for sale.